roman-bachmann/HFEL0010-Norwegian-History/Introdution to Norwegian History.md

 Norway stayed neutral during WW1, but was still influenced heavily by it.
 In the first half, the merchant marine gained a lot of money, but took big hits in the second.
 Eventually, Britain controlled the Norwegian fleet and Norway had to join the blockade of Germany.

 The Norwegian perception of security: They were "outside" Europe, had close ties to Britain and didn't have threatening interests / were independent.

+## Lecture 8 - 12.10.2016

+Economic cycles 1840-1920:

+* Before: Traditional industries with little development
+* 1840-1875: Growth - New industries and development of new industries
+* 1875-1890: Stagnation - Norwegian economics are and were closely tied with international economics
+* 1890-1900: Growth
+* 1900-1905: Stagnation - Crisis
+* 1905-1917: Growth - At beginning of war, there was a high demand in eg fish and shipping businesses

+Times of crisis forced people to innovate.

+Pre-industrial Norway:

+* An agricultural, rural area
+* Small towns (Being or not being a town was a matter of legislation)
+* Proto-industries
+	* Sawmills (powered using water)
+	* Mines (copper, silver, iron-ore)
+	* Iron-works
+* Export industries
+	* Forestry (timber)
+	* Fisheries
+	* Shipping

+During the late 19th century and mainly after 1920, the percentages of people working in primary, secondary and tertiary  (commerce, trade, offices) industries shifted drastically.

+--- graph ---

+###Agriculture: Growth and changes

+Most of the people were farmers (mostly relatively small landowners), workers at farms, crofters (*husmenn*), fishermen or sailors.
+The "husmann"-system fell into decline from the 1860s.
+Many crofters moved away from the rural areas and got jobs in new industrial sectors.
+So the percentage of people in rural areas was falling, while the overall number of people was rising (also on the land).

+Agriculture and the market economy:

+* Growth in productivity
+* Better cultivation, new crops (potatoes) leads to more efficient food growth
+* New working methods
+* Better organisation of properties (Defragmentation of lands)
+* Mechanisation
+* Better communications
+* Producer cooperatives (farmers took control over the distribution of their products.
+No middle man -> more profit)

+###Fishing

+* Growth in exports from the 1830s (High demand in Europe for cheap food.
+Norwegian fish was cheap)
+	* Herring and *Klippfisk*
+* Mechanisation and deep-sea fishing form 1890s.
+Before, fishing was done in small, open boats along the coast using traditional methods.
+Bigger steam boats meant, that one could wander off further out into the open sea.

+###Forestry

+* Growth in demand and rising prices on timber from the 1840s
+* Exports from timber because of higher demand in Europe (since there also was a rise in population)
+* Rising wood products industry from the 1870s
+* Paper production.
+Rising demand for news papers.
+* British investments and knowledge import

+###Shipping - Norway as a great power

+* Steady growth from the 1820s
+* 1878: The Norwegian merchant fleet was the third largest in the world
+* Trading for other countries in Europe, but later also for the Americas
+* Norwegian and Swedish exports
+* The Navigation Act repealed 1849 (Only British ships could transport goods to and from Great Britain)
+* Wooden sail ships
+* Low cost, low wages -> Norwegian ships could compete with other countries.

+From sail to steam:

+* Slow changeover from sail to steam (For a long time more economical to not buy expensive, but more efficient steam ships)
+* Investments in steam boats from 1890
+* Shipping was of vital importance for Norwegian economy

+###Better communications

+* Railways (Oslo-Trondheim travel time shrunk from one week to one day)
+* Steamboats
+* Better postal services
+* Telegraph, telephone

+###Norwegian industrialisation

+* Early industrialisation ca 1840-50 (mainly textile industries in the central areas of eastern Norway around Oslo along rivers to use hydro power)
+* Steady growth 1860-75
+* Industrial breakthrough 1890-1914

+A first wave of industrialisation (1840s-1870s):

+* New industries
+	* Textiles
+	* Mechanical engineering
+* Important preconditions / explanations:
+	* Population increase
+	* Urbanisation
+	* Liberal economic policy
+	* Technology import

+The second phase of industrialisation (1870s-1900):

+* Based on traditional natural resources
+* Timber:
+	* Saw mills (now mechanised, steam sourced)
+	* Mechanical pulp
+	* Cellulose / chemical pulp
+	* Paper
+* Fishing
+	* Canning industry (high demand in Europe at the beginning of WW1)
+	* Mechanisation

+An industrial nation (1900-1914): Electricity:

+* New growth industries:
+	* Electro chemicals (Fertiliser, Norsk hydro 1905)
+	* Electro metals (aluminium, zink, nickel, carbid, ...)
+	* Electro technical (turbines, dynamos)
+* Preconditions / explanations:
+	* Hydro electric power very useful and easy to implement for high energy demanding tasks
+	* Technological advances
+	* Foreign capital / investments

+The Norwegian road to industrialisation:

+* Comparative advantages: Natural resources
+* Technology import, "catching-up"
+* Import of foreign capital
+* Export-led growth
+* A "Norwegian System"?
+* "A small and lucky imitator" (imitated especially the British industry)
+* "Democratic capitalism" (Norway more egalitarian than elite driven Sweden)

+Democratic capitalism:

+* United principles of democracy, justice and equality
+* Industries were locally based and relatively autonomous
+* Political control
+* Local industries led by a strong *petit-bourgeoisie* with its democratic norms
+* Dual economy:
+	* Small industry: Local capitalism, domestic market
+	* Big industry: Foreign capital, export

+The role of the state:

+* Quite liberal
+* Organiser of growth and development
+* Low taxation
+* System for the provisions of credit
+* Development of communications
+* Regulator and legislator
+* Concession laws 1906
+	* Water rights in private hands would eventually become subject to public ownership